Medicines for cardiovascular disease

 Peripheral vasodilators – open blood vessels in outer parts of the body, such as the arms and legs, making it easier for the heart to pump blood.

 Vasoprotectives – relieve or prevent conditions of the blood vessels.

 A wide range of subsidised cardiovascular medicines are made available to the Australian community through the Pharmaceutical Benefits Scheme (PBS), and through other arrangements where appropriate.

-Over 107 million PBS prescriptions for cardiovascular medicines were supplied to the Australian community in 2019–20.
-These comprised one-third (35%) of total PBS prescriptions (Department of Health 2020).
+Almost 116 million PBS prescriptions for cardiovascular medicines were dispensed to the Australian community in 2021–22.
+These comprised 37% of total PBS prescriptions (Department of Health and Aged Care 2022).

 The line chart shows that between 2005 and 2015, the supply of renin-angiotensin system agents increased from 155.0 to 213.2 DDD/1,000/day, lipid-modifying agents increased from 90.7 to 150.7 DDD/1,000/day while the supply of calcium-channel blockers increased from 47.6 to 67.2 DDD/1,000/day.
 The supply of beta-blocking agents, antithrombotic agents and diuretics remained largely unchanged throughout the period.

 Under the Remote Area Aboriginal Health Services (RAAHS) program, established under section 100 of the National Health Act 1953, any person attending an approved RAAHS can receive eligible PBS medicines without the need for a PBS prescription and without cost.

 These arrangements seek to address barriers experienced by people living in remote areas of Australia, which may have limited access to a GP or a community pharmacy, in accessing essential medicines through the PBS.